 efficient in terms of workload for both students and staff.

 Programme teams need to ensure their summative assessment practices align with the PLOs, the designed Student Work and the agreed Staff-Student Contact pattern.
 For example, the nature and timing of assessment should be designed to evaluate and make the most effective contribution to student learning at that particular point in the programme, in relation to the progressive development of programme learning outcomes.
-A clear picture of the programme assessment plan and the assessment pattern for staff and students should be recorded in the Programme Design Document (PDD)

 The ‘assessment and feedback’ page provides an overview of resources